WolframResearch/LSPServer/docs/sockets.md

 __________________________________________________________

 ### III.
 Issues
 * Socket timeout issue comes sometime especially in the slower machines.
-Restarting ST generally solve this sissue.
+Restarting ST generally solve this issue.
 Improvement in ST4 may solve this issue.

 * All the different instances of the ST3 opens a WolframKernel.
 Only the first kernel lives.
 The second and third kernel closes down with error message: `Address already in use (code 48)`.
 So finally all the ST3 communicate through the kernel launched by the first ST3.